Amanda Seyfried Is Haunted By Ghosts, Demons & Possibly Her Husband In The Trailer For Netflix's "Things Heard & Seen"

 Just like in the plot of the novel it’s based on (All Things Cease to Appear by Elizabeth Brundage), Things Heard & Seen is as much of relationship drama as it is a textbook horror story; the story will follow the disintegration of one women’s sanity along with that of her marriage.
 So yeah...pretty dark on all fronts.

-Things Heard & Seen will be available for streaming starting April 29, only on Netflix.
+Things Heard & Seen will be available for streaming starting April 29, only on Netflix Canada.